Generic selectors

 QuestionAnswer

-Can GaN sputtering targets be customized?Yes, TFM offers custom diameters, thicknesses, and bonded targets.
+Can GaN sputtering targets be customized?Yes.
+Custom diameters, thicknesses, purity levels, and bonded configurations are available.

-Do you provide bonding services?Yes, indium and elastomer bonding are available for Cu/Ti backing plates.
+Do you provide bonding services?Yes.
+Indium and elastomer bonding for Cu or Ti backing plates can be supplied.

-How are GaN targets packaged?Vacuum-sealed, foam-protected, and shipped in export-safe cartons or crates.
+How are GaN sputtering targets packaged?Vacuum-sealed, foam-protected, and shipped in export-safe cartons or wooden crates.

-Which industries use GaN targets most?Semiconductors, optoelectronics, energy, and R&D.
+Which industries use GaN targets most?Semiconductor, optoelectronics, power electronics, LED/laser manufacturing, and R&D institutions.

 Packaging